Logo Design

 For any entrepreneur who thinks a logo is just a quick job on a cheap platform, this history is required reading.
 This is a comprehensive examination of 100 years of high-stakes logo design and branding.

-• Jaguar’s identity is a three-part system: Leaper, Growler, and wordmark, each serving distinct brand functions.
+• Jaguar uses a three-part identity system: Leaper, Growler, and wordmark, each with distinct roles and contexts.

-• The Leaper symbolizes motion and aspiration; it evolved from hood ornament to primary flat-brand symbol.
+• The Leaper evolved from hood ornament to digital primary symbol, embodying motion, ambition, and brand soul.

 A Brand Forged in Speed, Re-Forged by War (The “SS” Origins)